 This MD&A makes reference to certain non-IFRS measures.
 These non-IFRS measures are not recognized measures under IFRS and do not have a standardized meaning prescribed by IFRS and are unlikely to be comparable to similar measures presented by other companies.
 When used, these measures are defined in such terms as to allow the reconciliation to the closest IFRS measure.
 These measures are provided as additional information to complement those IFRS measures by providing a further understanding of the Company's results of operations from management's perspective.
 Accordingly, these measures should not be considered in isolation nor as a substitute for analyses of the Company's financial information reported under IFRS.
-Management uses non-IFRS measures such as Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA"), Adjusted EBITDA, Adjusted EBITDA per share and Compound Rate of Return ("CAGR") to provide investors with supplemental measures of the Company's financial measures.
+Management uses non-IFRS measures such as Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA"), Adjusted EBITDA, Adjusted EBITDA per share and Compound Rate of Return ("CAGR") to provide investors with supplemental measures of the Company's operating performance and thus highlight trends in the Company's core business that may not otherwise be apparent when relying solely on IFRS financial measures.
 Management also believes that securities analysts, investors, and other interested parties frequently use non-IFRS measures in the evaluation of issuers.
 Management also uses non-IFRS measures in order to facilitate operating performance comparisons from period to period, prepare annual operating budgets, and to assess the Company's ability to meet future debt service, capital expenditure, and working capital requirements.
 The definition and a reconciliation of EBITDA, as used and presented by the Company, to the most directly comparable IFRS measures follows later in this MD&A.